 If you want to make this process even easier consider getting “Packing cubes” its a glorified and more durable system than using plastic bags but has a price tag… Maybe ask for them for Christmas?!?

-Your Electronics: As well as plastic bags we also have a small tupperware box for all of the small, more delicate electronics that might otherwise get squished in our pack.
+Your Electronics: As well as plastic bags we also have a small Tupperware box for all of the small, more delicate electronics that might otherwise get squished in our pack.

 Fit it all in.

 You have quite a lot of stuff, you want it to fit easily in your pack.
-Our simple TOP TIP for this is roll your clothes into tubes.
+Our simple TOP TIP for this is to roll your clothes into tubes.
 Tight tubes pack easier and also reduce creases in your clothes compared to folding.

 Get Cheaper Accommodation & Save $25 on your first stay.